rpe/rpe.github.io/_drafts/right-in-the-go-bag.markdown

 it can be used to build a shelter.
 It will work as a ground cloth or picnic blanket.
 And it will keep you and your gear dry(ish) in a storm.

-If you live in an area where very cold weather is a possibility, pack enough gear to get you through some outdoor travel in cold weather.
+If you live in an area where very cold weather is a possibility, pack enough gear to get you through some outdoor travel.
 Heavy gloves, a hat, and warm socks are the minimum.

 One more thing: pack some tampons.
 Besides the obvious, tampons are useful as bandages and for straining chunky bits out of your water supply.